 There are two reasons to clear up your outstanding debts before you start saving for a down payment: (1) you will likely not qualify for a mortgage if you have a significant amount of debt and (2) you will minimize risk if you delve into homeownership with a clean slate from the get-go.

 3. Eliminate Non-Essentials

 Consider all of the things that you pay for in the run of a month and then prioritize what is most important to you (and what you might be able to let fall by the wayside).
 Do you need to own a ca, or will public transit suffice?
 How about opting for a stay-cation over a vacation to bank the money you would have doled out on flights and swanky hotels?
 Can you possibly forego the little black box to skip out on your sky-high cable bill every month?
 Figure out what you’re already spending and identify areas where you might be able to cut back.
 These savings will add up over time, and before you know it, you’ll be signing the deed to your new digs.

 4. Leverage Smart Saving Strategies

 Once you get the ball rolling in the right direction, you will be surprised at how quickly your savings add up.
-If you put your nose to the grindstone, and use some of the handy tricks and tips listed above, before you know it you’ll be popping a cork next to a sign reading SOLD, wondering why it took you so long to take the leap.
+If you put your nose to the grindstone and use some of the handy tips to start saving for a down payment, before you know it you’ll be popping a cork next to a sign reading SOLD, wondering why it took you so long to take the leap.